Combining Experimental and Observational Data for Identification and Estimation of Long-Term Causal Effects

 \section{Introduction}

 The gold standard for estimating the causal effect of a treatment variable on an outcome variable of interest is to conduct a randomized experiment.
-This is due to the fact that randomization leads to the (conditional) exchangeability (also known as ignorability) property, which implies that the sub-populations in the arms of the experiment are comparable.
-However, running randomized experiments can be expensive or time consuming, and hence, usually only limited experimental data is available.
-On the other hand, in many applications, we have access to large amount of observational data from our system of interest, yet there may be unobserved confounders of the treatment-outcome relation in the system, rendering causal inference impossible without positing extra assumptions.
-Therefore, a natural question is how to combine the experimental and observational data for causal inference.
+This is due to the fact that randomization ensures (conditional) exchangeability (also known as ignorability), which implies that the treatment and control groups are comparable.
+However, conducting such experiments can be costly and time-consuming, often resulting in limited or incomplete experimental data.
+In contrast, large-scale observational data is frequently available, yet there may be unobserved confounders of the treatment-outcome relationship in the setting, rendering causal inference impossible without positing extra assumptions.
+Given the limitations of both data sources, a natural question arises: \emph{Can we improve our causal inference by combining experimental and observational data?}

-In some applications, experiments can be run on the target variable of interest, and hence, data fusion is merely for the sake of improving estimation efficiency \citep{kallus2020role}.
+In some applications, experiments can be run on the target variable of interest and data fusion is merely for the sake of improving estimation efficiency \citep{kallus2020role}.
 However, in many settings, the experiment is run with another target variable different from the primary target.
 Especially, the practicalities of conducting an experiment with human subjects dictates that observations on subjects (and their compliance with the study protocol) only extends over a relatively short period of time from enrollment in the experiment.
 Hence, information is often missing on long-term outcomes (primary target) in randomized experiments.
-In this case, the experimental data alone cannot be used for estimating the causal effect of the treatment on the long-term outcome variable, and if the observational domain is confounded, the observational data alone cannot be used for causal inference either.
+In this case, the experimental data alone cannot be used for estimating the causal effect of the treatment on the long-term outcome variable as it only includes the short-term outcome variable, and if the observational domain is confounded, the observational data alone cannot be used for causal inference either.
 This is the setup that we focus on in this work.
-An example of such setup, presented by \cite{athey2020combining}, is estimating the effect of class size on eighth grade test scores in New York schools, where we have access to observational data from New York schools, and Project STAR data is used as the experimental data which includes test scores only through the third grade.
+An example of such a setup, discussed by \cite{athey2020combining}, is the estimation of the effect of class size on eighth-grade test scores in New York schools, where we have access to observational data from New York schools, and Project STAR \citep{DVN/SIWH9F_2008} serves as the experimental dataset, including test scores only through third grade.